sakunaharinda/agentvlm/README.md

 ### NLACP Identification

-To fine-tune BERT with your own data to identify NLACPs, run the follwoing commands,
+To fine-tune BERT with your own data to identify NLACPs, run the following commands,

 ```bash
 $ cd identification/